themanojdesai/python-a2a/README_es.md

 mcp_server.run(port=5000)
 ```

-### 3. Converting LangChain Components to A2A Servers
+### 3. Conversión de componentes de LangChain a servidores A2A

 ```python
 from langchain_openai import ChatOpenAI